Updated: Mar 24

 Keep your beer names short, easy to read and pronounce, and easy to say in plural.

-My vision is not the greatest.
-I don't need BCG's or anything (although I was issued some), but I do have a hard time reading small text at a distance.
-Many breweries, due to limited space, have a simple walk-up bar with a beer list on a chalkboard, TV screen, or whatever posted on the wall above the taps.
-If it's formatted well, then customers should have no problem reading it from the back of the line.
-However, I noticed every time we were busy enough to have a line, that people didn't know what they wanted by the time they got to the bar, because they couldn't read it until they got that close!
-This created two problems: First, it slows the line down, because now people have to figure out what they want.
+My vision is not the greatest, I have a hard time reading small text at a distance.
+Many breweries, due to limited space, have a simple walk-up bar with a beer list posted on a TV or chalkboard.
+I noticed every time we were busy enough to have a line, people towards the back struggled to read the tap list until they got up to the bar.
+This created two problems: First, it slows the line down, because now people have to figure out what they want when they get to the bar, rather than while they were waiting in line.
 Second, it makes them feel rushed.
-When they had the pressure of slowing down the line and people behind them becoming antsy, they often would order the first thing they saw, rather than what they really wanted.
-The solution? have your beer list EVERYWHERE in your taproom.
-On the tables, at the bar, on the walls, hell, put them in the bathroom stalls!
-Make it easy for people to study the list and really figure out what they want.
+When they felt pressure from the antsy people behind them, they often would order the first thing they saw, rather than what they really wanted.